 Does Not Protect Other Wooded Ecosystems

-Other wooded ecosystems, such as savannas and wetlands, which have trees but are not a dense, closed forest, are also excluded from the EU legislation.
+Other wooded ecosystems, such as savannas and wetlands, which have trees but are not a dense, closed forest, are currently excluded from the EU legislation.
 While savannas and wetlands are considered non-forest ecosystems, they are important carbon stores, serve as a refuge for wildlife, and provide livelihoods for indigenous people and local communities.
 This means the new legislation will not apply to the Cerrado in Brazil, the most diverse tropical savanna in the world and with one of the richest vascular plant flora on the planet.
 Around 40–55% of the Cerrado has already been converted to croplands, pastures, and planted forests.
 More than half of Brazil’s soya crop is produced in the Cerrado, of which 16% is exported to the EU, primarily for animal feed.
 A 2020 study found that a fifth of EU soya imports from Brazil may originate from illegally deforested land.

 The European Parliament adopted a wider definition of ‘forest degradation’, covering conversion of primary forests or naturally generating ones to plantation forests.
 It therefore does not address the degradation within an existing forest due to timber harvesting and large-scale clear-cutting of native forests unless the land is converted to another use.
 The definition was adopted under pressure from the European forestry sector and the Canadian government and, unless made more precise, will allow continued unsustainable logging of natural forests.